nferrara100/python-json/word-statistics/README.md

     number has been found.
 12. Use MyPy to make function returns clearer.
 13. Add highlighting of queries in example sentences.
+14. If searching for particular words is not required merging the counting and calculating functions would be computationally more expedient, but the current approach is more nimble if future requirements are not perfectly known.